Miꞌkmaq: Truth and Reconciliation Commission

 In autumn 2011, there was an Indian Residential Schools Truth and Reconciliation Commission that travelled to various communities in Atlantic Canada, who were all served by the Shubenacadie Indian Residential School, the sole residential school for the region.
-In his 2004 book entitled Legacies of the Shubenacadie Residential School, journalist Chris Benjamin wrote about the "raw wounds" of Mi'kmaw children who attended the Shubenacadie institution in the period spanning over three decades, from 1930 to 1967.
+In his 2004 book entitled Legacies of the Shubenacadie Residential School, journalist Chris Benjamin wrote about the "raw wounds" of Miꞌkmaw children who attended the Shubenacadie institution in the period spanning over three decades, from 1930 to 1967.

-Mi'kmaq Kina' matnewey
+Miꞌkmaq Kina' matnewey

-The first Mi'kmaq-operated school in Nova Scotia—the Mi'kmaq Kina' matnewey—was established in 1982 as the result of a collaboration between the Mi'kmaq community and the Nova Scotia government.
+The first Miꞌkmaq-operated school in Nova Scotia—the Miꞌkmaq Kina' matnewey—was established in 1982 as the result of a collaboration between the Miꞌkmaq community and the Nova Scotia government.
 The school is the most successful First Nation Education Program in Canada, according to Benjamin.

-By 1997, all Mi'kmaq on reserves were given the responsibility for their own education.
+By 1997, all Miꞌkmaq on reserves were given the responsibility for their own education.
 By 2014, there were 11 band-run schools in Nova Scotia, and the province has the highest rate of retention of aboriginal students in schools in Canada.
-More than half the teachers are Mi'kmaq.
-From 2011 to 2012 there was a 25% increase in Mi'kmaq students going to university.
+More than half the teachers are Miꞌkmaq.
+From 2011 to 2012 there was a 25% increase in Miꞌkmaq students going to university.
 Atlantic Canada has the highest rate of aboriginal students attending university in the country.